shashwatah/jot/README.md

 - App config has two fields: *editor* & *conflict*.
     - *editor* by default is set to *nvim* and conflict to *true*.
     - *conflict* field tells the app if the editor conflicts with it for control over the terminal.
 Set it to *true* for editors like *nvim* and *false* for editors like *notepad*.
+- This tool has not been tested on platforms other than Windows as yet.

 ## Installation